Newbury Building Society

 5. If a cheque is returned to us unpaid, or it is lost in the clearing process, we will debit your savings account as if the deposit had not been made and inform you by personal letter.
 As the payee, you will need to provide written authority to for us to cancel the cheque.

-us they are available to draw on, which will be within one business day and normally, but not guaranteed, within 2 hours.
+7. Faster payments, CHAPS, BACS transfer or standing order payments into your account are treated as immediately cleared funds.
+We will apply the funds to your account when our bank notifies us, they are available to draw on, which will be within one business day and normally, but not guaranteed, within 2 hours.
 Interest is paid from the business day we receive the funds.
 Details of our bank account number and sort code are available on our website www.newbury.co.uk.

 9. On request we will provide details of individual electronic transfers (faster payments, CHAPS, BACS transfer or standing orders) to you in writing so that you are able to identify their origin, subject to the data retention requirements under UK GDPR.
 This information is not always available to branch employees and will therefore be provided within two business days.